genelet/molecule/README.md

 ### 3.8) RunAtomContext

 This is the main function for _action_.
-It takes input data _ARGS_ and optional constraint _extra_, and run action.
+It takes input data _ARGS_ and optional constraint _extra_, and acts.
 The output is a slice of interface, and an optional error.
 ```go
 RunActomContext(ctx context.Context, db *sql.DB, action string, ARGS interface{}, extra ...map[string]interface{}) ([]interface{}, error)
 ```